-The Bank manages liquidity risk in accordance with its ALM Policy.
-This policy is framed as per the extant regulatory guidelines and is approved by the Board of Directors.
-The ALM Policy is reviewed periodically to incorporate changes as required by regulatory stipulation or to re-align with changes in the economic landscape.
+MRMG is responsible for setting up the risk metrics on liquidity gaps and ratios through the ALM Policy of the Bank and ICAAP.
+The risk metrics is reviewed annually as a part of the Enterprise Risk Management - Risk Appetite Framework (ERM-RAF).
+The ALM Policy is framed as per the extant regulatory guidelines and is approved by the Board of Directors.
+The Policy is reviewed periodically to incorporate changes as required by regulatory stipulation or to re-align with changes in the economic landscape.
 The ALCO of the Bank approves and reviews strategies and provides guidance for management of liquidity risk within the framework laid out in the ALM Policy.
 The Risk Committee of the Board has an oversight on the ALCO.